amnh/BridgeUP-STEM-Oceans-Six/merge-conflicts-jupyter-notebooks.md

 12. `git pull upstream master --allow-unrelated-histories` This resolves the different histories between the files in your folder and the repository we're pulling from.
+A Sublime window may pop up asking you to leave a note about your merge.
+Just close it.

 13. Follow the usual `git add`, `git commit`, `push` to `origin master` commands.
 These should be second nature by now!
 If they're not, look at our [cheat sheet](https://github.com/amnh/BridgeUP-STEM-Oceans-Six/blob/master/coding_cheat_sheet.md)